 Something else that sets this new experience apart from that of the previous terminal is that all these stores and restaurants will be available to travelers regardless of their gate assignment.

 “The nice thing is that once you get past the security area, you have an opportunity to travel from either of the concourses,” says Green.
-“You can have a chance to visit any of those concession stands once you pass security.
+“You can have a chance to visit any of those concession stands.
 [In] the old terminal, you had to either be on concourse B or concourse C, but you had to go out of security in order to get back into the other concourse.
-So this offers a traveler an opportunity to experience any of these concessions without having to leave security.”
+So this offers a traveler an opportunity to experience any of these concessions.”

 “With any new system, a learning curve is going to have to occur,” Green says.
 “Once travelers, both local travelers departing the New Orleans airport and new visitors coming in, know the [new] system and see the signage, I believe that the new kinks will work themselves out.
 For local travelers departing the airport, at one point we had a dedicated exit off of I-10.
 That dedicated exit no longer goes to the airport, so they’re gonna have to go down to the Loyola exit.
 So that’s going to take time for people to get used to.”

 A true test of travelers’ ability to navigate the new terminal will come as the holiday season rolls around, bringing with it an increase in movement.
-But Green doesn’t think that this should be an issue.
+But Green doesn’t think that this should be an issue either.

 “I think the New Orleans airport is going to have everything under control for the upcoming holiday traffic,” Green says.
 “The airport opened up early in November, and so I believe that the airport has enough capacity in order to work out any of these new system situations so that they can get things going for the holiday season.
 I think it’s going to run great.”